 Natalia was diagnosed with Ewing’s sarcoma, a rare form of bone cancer, in August 2013.
 Her treatment required multiple surgeries, including a limb salvage procedure in which her femur was replaced with a cadaver bone, a year of aggressive chemotherapy, a month of daily radiation treatment, and substantial physical therapy.

-Marina and her family are traveling to Washington D.C. as part of the Children’s Hospital Association’s Family Advocacy Day June 15-17, 2015.
-The trip includes one-on-one meetings with U.S. Representatives Gus Bilirakis, Kathy Castor, David Jolly, Richard Nugent, Tom Rooney, Dennis Ross, Daniel Webster and Senator Bill Nelson; a tour of Washington D.C.; and a celebratory dinner to honor the children and their families.
+Her family is traveling to Washington D.C. as part of the Children’s Hospital Association’s annual Family Advocacy Day.
+The July 11-14 trip includes one-on-one meetings with U.S. Representatives Gus Bilirakis, Kathy Castor, Charlie Crist, Dennis Ross, Darren Soto, Daniel Webster and Senator Bill Nelson; a tour of Washington D.C.; and a celebratory dinner to honor the children and their families.

 “Medicaid is a lifeline for Natalia and our family,” said Amy Ricabal, Natalia’s mother.
 “We hope that sharing our experiences with having a child with complex medical needs will help policymakers recognize the importance of protecting and preserving current Medicaid funding, coverage and benefits for the 30 million kids like Natalia who rely on it for medical care.”

 The Ricabals will discuss with lawmakers their experiences with having a child with special health care needs and how Florida’s Children’s Medical Services program provided the coverage and benefits Natalia required to survive the life-threatening diagnosis.
 Together, St. Joseph’s Children’s Hospital and the family will ask Congress to keep children’s health care needs, particularly Medicaid coverage for kids, in the forefront when considering reforming our health care system.